Social Media Management Blog | Sendible's Insights

 When it comes to presenting it, you have a few options.

-Borrow our effective (and free!) social media proposal template 🎁
+Download our free social media proposal template

 Plus, there's plenty of additional guidance to help you personalise your offer, including a one-page social media channel audit you can carry out on your client's accounts and optional add-ons you may want to charge extra for in the future.